carolinenajwa/Unicorn-Chronicles/README.md

 Introduction:
 ---------
 Unicorn Chronicles is a unique trivia game where players navigate through a maze by answering trivia questions.
-This project aims to blend educational objectives with an engaging gameplay experience.
-It employs Agile methodologies and version control, mirroring real industry project management practices.
+Built using Unity 3D, this game aims to blend educational objectives with an engaging gameplay experience.

 Key Features:
 --------------